OpenEnergyPlatform/open-MaStR/paper.md

 The local database can then be further processed.
 Its columns can be translated to english with the `Mastr.translate` method.
-Relevant information about different technologies, like wind turbines or PV systems, can be merged from multible tables and written to csv with the method `Mastr.to_csv`.
+Relevant information about different technologies, like wind turbines or PV systems, can be merged from multiple tables and written to csv with the method `Mastr.to_csv`.

 A second use case is the wrapper for the MaStR SOAP API.
+Calling the SOAP API directly can be intersting for users with specific needs who do not need to download the whole registry.
 All possible API reuquests, as described in the [official documentation](https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html) are callable as methods of an `soap_api.download.MaStRAPI` object.
 The classes `soap_api.download.MaStRDownload` and `soap_api.mirror.MaStRMirror` use the API to download some tables or the whole registry.
-They offer very similar functionality as the basic `Mastr.download` function with two differences: First an API key is required and there exists a limit of daily requests, and second the data from the two sources has some minor differences.
+They offer very similar functionality as the basic `Mastr.download` function with the differences, that an API key is required and there exists a limit of daily requests.
+Hence the use cases of the `MaStRDownload` and `MaStRMirror` are limited since BNetzA offers a way to download the whole registry, as it is used by `Mastr.download`.

 As an extra service for people that are not familiar with python, the developers offer the cleaned and reduced dataset created with `Mastr.to_csv` on Zenodo [@hulk2022_mastr_zenodo].

 # Conclusion
-`open-mastr` gathers the collaborative development of code used to work with the Marktstammdatenregister.
+In summary, `open-mastr` gathers the collaborative development of code used to work with the Marktstammdatenregister.
 It simplifies the data parsing and cleaning process for working on the German Energy System.
 In the future, a steady maintanance of the python package is needed to handle changes in the dataset and datamodel introduced by BNetzA.
 To enhance the provision of FAIR data, it is also planned to add metadata to the MaStR in the future.